abdrahmansoltan/Learning-Notes/Internet/BackEnd.md

     - to make access to specific websites only `list of sites`

 - it uses `whitelisting` instead of `blacklisting`
+  - `whitelisting`: is the practice of explicitly allowing access to a particular privilege or service.
 - We can use CORS as a `middleware` on a route by route basis in `EXPRESS` --> [cors](https://www.npmjs.com/package/cors)
 - **You don't need it if your `frontend` & `backend` have the same domain**